Form I-551 Permanent Resident Card

-It is difficult to determine how long it will take to get your temporary stamp or an actual green card.
+Determining how long it will take to get your temporary stamp or an actual green card is difficult.
 Time frames vary according to individual circumstances.
-We advise you to speak with an immigration attorney to have a better understanding of potential waiting periods.
+We advise you to speak with an immigration attorney to understand potential waiting periods better.

-However, we do recommend that you immediately call your local USCIS field office if you lose your official green card.
+However, we recommend immediately calling your local USCIS field office if you lose your official green card.
 For new immigrants, it may take as long as two to four weeks to set up an appointment.

 Documents Required for an I-551 Stamp